 Raymond Lindeman’s 1942 paper, “The Trophic Dynamic Aspect of Ecology,” was based on data collected at Cedar Creek and earned the site recognition as a crucible of modern ecosystem science.
 An LTER member since 1982, ecosystem research continues by exploring the long-term ecological and societal implications of human impacts on ecosystems.
 The diversity of landscape and people at Cedar Creek make it a valuable platform for ecological study and exploration by learners of all ages.

 Cedar Creek joined the Ecological Reflections initiative in 2010 to expand public engagement through the interplay of science and humanities.
-Artists probe Cedar Creek ecology and long-term research through essay, sculpture and painting.
+Artists probe Cedar Creek ecology and long-term research through essay, sculpture, painting, and other artforms.

 Art and science are, in many cases, inspired by similar motivations: a desire to explore the unexplored and to uncover the hidden patterns and relationships of everyday life.
 Cedar Creek Ecosystem Science Reserve, with its diversity of plant and animal communities and its wealth of long-term ecological research, provides a unique opportunity for artists to investigate the intersection of science, nature, and humanity.
 Cedar Creek invites artists working in any genre (including but not limited to photography, painting, music, dance, and creative writing) to bring their unique ideas and perspectives to the site to help build a long-term, diverse body of work exploring this place and its science.
 Artists in Residence are selected each fall to serve a year-long term creating new art that explores and celebrates Cedar Creek’s science and scientific legacy.